artificialarea/DSA-Hashmaps/README.md

 * Why hasn't the open addressing worked for adding the second key values of `Hobbit` and `Maiar`?

-* Why is the second value for a particular item/key in the Hash Table?
+* Why is the second value for a particular item/key replaced the first initial value in the Hash Table?
 I would have thought that value would have been rejected due to collision with the initial set value for that item?
-    * Answer: Couldn't find it, per se... but it appears without the use of open addressing or chaining the value of the key is forced to be replaced?
+    * Answer: Couldn't find it, per se... but it appears without the (explicit?) use of open addressing or chaining the value of the key is forced to be replaced?

 Output
 ```